Hi, welcome to Eric's Drum Lab. I'm Eric Hassler. Whether you've been drumming for awhile or just getting started...

 A little history if you're interested...

 I played drums and percussion throughout mid school and high school.
 Competitive marching band, concert and symphonic band, and jazz band.
 I was an all-state percussionist, too.
 Pretty much your classic drum nerd.

 Weekly drum lessons weren't in the family budget, so I practiced, listened and worked a lot on my own.
 Without drum lessons however, I learned everything slowly and the hard way!
 It's not the best approach.
 Sure, as musicians (and aspiring musicians) we can figure some things out on our own—and these days there's lots on YouTube to watch—but a good teacher can guide in ways that an instructional video can't.
 But I digress...

-After high school I headed to California for Musicians Institute.
-I'd known about "M.I." for years, mostly through Modern Drummer magazine.
-It was basically drummer Mecca for me and I was hell-bent on going.
-As I was grinding away at my stupid day job earning cash for tuition, another musician told me about a place called The Grove School of Music.
-When I looked into their curriculum and discovered who was teaching their drum program I opted for Grove, and absolutely loved it!
+After high school I headed to Los Angeles.
+I was accepted into a well-known music school there.
+While grinding away at my stupid day job earning cash for tuition, another musician friend told me about a place called The Grove School of Music.
+When I discovered who was teaching there I opted for Grove, and absolutely loved it!

 I was fortunate to study with David Garibaldi, Luis Conte, Peter Donald, Dan Greco, David Crigger, Chuck Silverman, Brian Kilgore, and many other amazing and inspiring teachers, plus some epic master classes with Jeff Porcaro, Alex Acuna, Ed Thigpen, Emil Richards and others.
 I literally still dream about that time of my life.

 Over the years I've continued to play (and study!) music.
 I’ve been lucky to play in a variety of bands over the years, covering a range of musical styles: blues, jazz, funk, rock, pop and country.
 I’ve played for crowds of 20 people to 20,000 people.